johnpatrickmorgan/LifecycleHooks/README.md

 The following parameters allow for further customization of lifecycle hooks:

-- `onceOnly`: Whether the hook should be performed once only or every time the lifecyce event is triggered.
+- `onceOnly`: Whether the hook should be performed once only or every time the lifecycle event is triggered.
 - `priority`: If you add multiple hooks for a particular lifecycle event, they occur in priority order, (or in the order they were added if the priorities are the same).
 - Hooks can be cancelled at any time by calling `cancel()` on the returned object.